Dindihub/Boma-watch2/README.md

 ## Known Bugs
 Only search for businesses
-may not be responsive on small devices
+May not be responsive on small devices

 ### License
 MIT (c) 2022 **[Sandra Dindi](https://github.com/Dindihub/Boma-watch.git)**